MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/7-try-model-exercise.md

     ```

-In this example, you used TL;DR (that is, too long; didn't read) to make the model create a short summary of a larger piece of text.
+In this example, you used TL;DR (too long; didn't read) to make the model create a short summary of a larger piece of text.

 ## Generate novel content

-Even though the outputs are generated based on frequencies of similar content in the training data, generative AI models are still capable of generating novel content that doesn't exist.
+Even though the outputs are generated based on frequencies of similar content in the training data, generative AI models are capable of generating novel content that doesn't exist.

 1. Clear the completions text box then copy the following text and paste it there.